List of Superman enemies

-Here is a list of supervillains appearing in DC Comics who are or have been enemies of the superhero Superman.
+This is a list of supervillains appearing in DC Comics who are or have been enemies of the superhero Superman.
 Several of Superman's opponents (most notably Darkseid and Brainiac) are or have been foes of the Justice League as well.
-Unlike most heroes, Superman's adversaries exist in every known capacity; humans, metahumans, androids, sorcerers, empowered animals, other aliens (such as Kryptonians), mythical/supernatural creatures, corrupt doppelgängers of himself (imposters, clones, or parallel universe counterparts), interdimensional beings (Mr. Mxyzpltk, Vyndktvx), and even deities.
+Due to his long publication history and broad scope of activities, Superman's adversaries exist in every known capacity: humans, metahumans, androids, sorcerers, empowered animals, other aliens (such as Kryptonians), mythical/supernatural creatures, corrupt doppelgängers of himself (imposters, clones, or parallel universe counterparts), interdimensional beings (Mr. Mxyzpltk, Vyndktvx), and even deities.

 Central rogues gallery

 In alphabetical order (with issue and date of first appearance):

 Foes of lesser renown

 In alphabetical order (with issue and date of first appearance):